snr-roko/InventoryIQ/README.md

   42. **PATCH**   api/products/store-stocks/<int:pk>  -  Updating a store stock object by sending just the updated field
   43. **DELETE**  api/products/store-stocks/<int:pk>  -  Deleting a store stock object
   44. **GET**     api/products/  - Retrieving a list of all products (Pagination and sorting implemented)
-  45. **GET**     api/products/?category=""&active=""  - (All Optional) query paramters for retrieving lists of store stocks based on the category and being active or not
+  45. **GET**     api/products/?category=""&active=""&low-stock=""  - (All Optional) query paramters for retrieving lists of store stocks based on the category, low stocks and being active or not
   46. **GET**     api/products/<int:pk>  - Retrieving a single product resource
   47. **PATCH**   api/products/<int:pk>  -  Updating a product object by sending just the updated field
   48. **DELETE**  api/products/<int:pk>  -  Deleting a store stock object